Toyota Dyna vs Hino Dutro Singapore Guide

 License Requirements: Critical Compliance Information

 Always verify the specific vehicle's unladen weight certificate before purchase.
-Operating with incorrect license classification results in severe penalties, insurance invalidation, and potential criminal charges.
+Operating with incorrect license classification results in:

 Commercial vehicle prices in Singapore are volatile due to COE fluctuations.
 To ensure you're making a safe investment: